davidgiven/fluxengine/doc/using.md

   [sigrok](http://sigrok.org)), and bidirectional conversion to and from Supercard Pro `.scp` format.

+  **Important SCP note:** import (`fluxengine convert scptoflux`) should be fairly robust, but export (`fluxengine convert fluxtoscp`) should only be done with great caution as FluxEngine files contain features which can't be represented very well in `.scp` format and they're probably pretty dubious.
+  As ever, please [get in
+  touch](https://github.com/davidgiven/fluxengine/issues/new) with any reports.

 Commands which normally take `--source` or `--dest` get a sensible default if left unspecified. `fluxengine read ibm` on its own will read drive 0 and write an `ibm.img` file.